 We’ve just hit ten, so you can finish reading there as it was promised to be a list of top 10 software tools for your startup.
 But if the time is not chasing you yet, keep reading as there are some bonus tools to come:

 An absolutely irreplaceable tool when you have to manage multiple Twitter accounts (btw, don’t forget to follow Neoteric!).
 You’re able to view all at once: the lists you follow, your notifications, and your direct messages.
 It is also possible to tweet from there, send messages and even schedule a tweet.
-A free command center for Twitter.
+Basically, Tweetdeck is a free command center for Twitter.

-A multi-tool which consists of three apps: Designer, which is very similar to Canva, Collage Maker, and Photo Editor.
+Be-Funky is a multi-tool that consists of three apps: Designer, which is very similar to Canva, Collage Maker, and Photo Editor.
 All of them work in the browser, they are very intuitive, they have a lot of free templates, and they help you create stunning graphics for your blog, social media, or other purposes.

 An awesome marketing automation multitool!
-With this single application, you can add the chat to your website or application, create, send and track email campaigns, automate customer journeys, adjust your communication to the actions taken by the user, run A/B tests, collect data to personalize the communication, streamline the sales process with integrated CRM, and do other cool stuff to improve conversion.
+With User Engage, you can add the chat to your website or application, create, send and track email campaigns, automate customer journeys, adjust your communication to the actions taken by the user, run A/B tests, collect data to personalize the communication, streamline the sales process with integrated CRM, and do other cool stuff to improve conversion.

 As they introduce themselves: an all-in-one solution for driving predictable revenue growth.
 I’ve never used it but I’m so impressed with the idea that I couldn’t stop myself from putting it on the list!

-Growbots is a tool for sales automation which matches the companies who sell products or services with the companies who need these products.
-You don’t need to get involved until the last phase of the selling process, when you get well-qualified leads, talk to them and (hopefully) close the deal.
+Growbots is a tool for sales automation that matches the companies who sell products or services with the companies who need these products.
+You don’t need to get involved until the last phase of the selling process, when you get well-qualified leads, talk to them, and (hopefully) close the deal.